exPHAT/SwiftBluetooth/README.md

 #### Defining characteristics

-Characteristics can be staticly defined on the stock `Characteristic` type, which removes the burden of keeping track of `CBCharacteristic` instances around your app.
+Characteristics can be statically defined on the stock `Characteristic` type, which removes the burden of keeping track of `CBCharacteristic` instances around your app.

 ```swift
 extension Characteristic {